If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Yogurt Maker: Yes, it makes yogurt.
 And with its smart electronics, the Cuckoo is very good at holding a constant, precise temperature.

 Other: All-around really good functionality.
-With a temp range of 95F - 257F and its smart electronics, it can perform all functions beautifully.
+With a temp range of 95F - 257F and its smart electronics, it can perform most functions very well--better than most other EPCs on the market.

 Ease of Cleaning

-Did I mention that the Cuckoo self-cleaning?
+Did we mention that the Cuckoo self-cleaning?
 It is.

 It also has a removable inner lid for easy cleaning.